-REFERENCE IS MADE at various points in this publication to saddle pony trips.
-A trail trip into the depths of the mountains forms, indeed, the most enjoyable way of visiting beautiful spots that would not otherwise be easily accessible.
+Reference is made at various points in this publication to saddle pony trips.
+A trail trip into the depths of the mountains forms, indeed, the most enjoyable way of visiting beautiful tains forms, indeed, the most enjoyable way of visiting beautiful spots that would not otherwise be easily accessible.

 The mountain pony, mountain-bred, fool-proof, untiring, can be ridden by practically anyone, whether he or she has ever before been on a horse or not.
 From all hotels and bungalow camps in the Canadian Rockies, there are good roads and trails radiating in all directions, which are kept up by the National Parks Department.
 Some trail trips are of one day's duration only; others stretch over several days, necessitating carrying camping outfit.
 It is customary on all long trips, and even on some short ones, to engage guides who supply horses, tents, food, etc., and do the necessary cooking.
-The new Circle Trail Ride starting from Lake Louise will, however, simplify the problem of packhorses, as every night but one will be spent in a bungalow camp.
+The new Circle Trail Ride starting from Lake Louise, however, simplifies the problem of packhorses, as every night but one is spent in a bungalow camp.